 As a hotelkeeper, who might also be referred to as a lodging manager, you'll ensure the profitability and smooth functioning of daily hotel operations.
 The duties and requirements vary based on a hotel's size and level of service, but typically, you'll be responsible for a variety of tasks, including providing customer service, managing hotel staff and training new employees.
 This job can be stressful at times, as you try to keep both customers and investors happy.
-To meet the needs of the establishment, you could work nights, weekends and holidays.
+To meet the needs of the establishment, you could work nights, weekends, and holidays.
 You might also be on call.

-Step 1: Earn an Associate's or Bachelor's Degree
+Step 1: Earn a Degree

-- Gain practical experience while earning a degree.
+Gain practical experience while earning a degree.
 Many hospitality and hotel management programs offer the chance for students to gain hands-on experience through internships, cooperative experiences and practicums.
 Student should take advantage of these opportunities to hone key skills and become familiar with common computer programs.

 Step 2: Obtain Certification

-Step 3: Gain Experience in the Field
+Step 3: Gain Experience

-With a degree and certification a hotelkeeper may be a candidate for a management or regional management position within a hospitality company.
-With smaller, independently-owned hotels experience may be the only requirement, but a degree and certification makes an aspiring manager more appealing for promotional opportunities
+With a degree and certification, a hotelkeeper may be a candidate for a management or regional management position within a hospitality company.
+With smaller, independently owned hotels experience may be the only requirement, but a degree and certification makes an aspiring manager more appealing for promotional opportunities

-- Join a professional organization.
+Join a professional organization.
 Hotelkeepers may find valuable membership benefits from organizations devoted to the hospitality field.
-Perks of membership may include access to industry publications, continuing education and networking opportunities.
+Perks of membership may include access to industry publications, continuing education, and networking opportunities.